Search for a doctor or hospital in your network.

 Get News & Updates Directly To Your Inbox

-Today, the Centers for Medicare & Medicaid (CMS) is helping cut the risks with new Medicare Part D prescription safety rules and alerts.
-They’re also supporting addiction treatment programs and opioid choices.
-Just as vital, the CMS is actively educating both doctors and patients on the dangers of opioids.
+The Centers for Medicare & Medicaid (CMS) is helping cut the risks with Medicare Part D prescription safety rules and alerts.
+They also support addiction treatment programs and opioid choices.
+Just as vital, the CMS is actively educating doctors and patients on the dangers of opioids.

 Opioids are drugs that ease pain.
 Simply put, they cut the strength of pain signals reaching the brain to curb pain.
-Doctors give them to treat pain linked to injury, dental work and surgery.
+Doctors prescribe them for injuries, dental work, and surgery.

 Types of opioid painkillers include:

-Opioids should only be prescribed after other choices are weighed.
-Less addictive drugs, exercise and massage or physical therapy may be less risky ways to handle pain.
+Opioids should only be prescribed after other choices are considered.
+Physical therapy, exercise, acupuncture and massage or less addictive drugs may be less risky ways to handle pain.

-There are a few common tell-tale signs.
-There may be a problem if you:
+There are several warning signs.
+You may have a problem if you

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation,